Women's Health: Separating Fact From Fiction

 Fact Or Fiction?
 Men Are More Likely To Die From A Heart Attack

 Fiction.
 Heart disease actually kills more women than men.

-Although at younger ages, men face more heart disease than women, more women die of heart disease each year than men with 23-33% of women will die within one year of having their first heart attack compared with only around 18% of men.
+Although at younger ages, men face more heart disease than women, more women die of heart disease each year than men with 23-33% of women dying within one year of having their first heart attack compared with only around 18% of men.
 In addition, women are more likely to develop heart failure (a condition where the heart is ineffective at pumping blood, causing it to enlarge with retained blood), and less likely than men to receive appropriate treatment after a heart attack.